 Can you lay out what the key deliverables will be and a rough timeline of delivery?

+Every deliverable will be reviewed by the Standards working group.

 //Timeline has been updated because the start date of this project was delayed for 1 month.

 Deliverable 1 (by April 15): Several well-selected foundation models.
 These models may be revised based on currently available open-source models.